unageek/inari/README.md

 **inari** is a Rust implementation of [interval arithmetic](https://en.wikipedia.org/wiki/Interval_arithmetic).

+## Supported Rust Versions

+A **nightly** toolchain >= `nightly-2021-05-20` is required.

+This is because there are a few unstable features that the crate depends on: [`asm`](https://github.com/rust-lang/rust/issues/72016), [`stdsimd`](https://github.com/rust-lang/rust/issues/48556), etc. To use the crate as a dependency, you need to [override the toolchain](https://rust-lang.github.io/rustup/overrides.html) in your project.
+Here is an [example](https://github.com/unageek/graphest/blob/master/rust-toolchain) that does this with the `rust-toolchain` file.

-## Requirements
+## Supported Platforms

-### Rust version

-A recent version of the nightly toolchain is required since some unstable features ([asm](https://github.com/rust-lang/rust/issues/72016), [stdsimd](https://github.com/rust-lang/rust/issues/48556)) are used in the crate.
-You need to specify the toolchain by, for example, the [toolchain file](https://rust-lang.github.io/rustup/overrides.html#the-toolchain-file) in your crate (see [example](https://github.com/unageek/graphest/blob/master/rust/rust-toolchain).

-### Target CPU
+The following CPUs are supported:

 - x86-64

   Haswell-based and newer processors are supported.

   You need to specify the target CPU when building a crate that depends on inari.
-One way to do that is to add a [configuration file](https://doc.rust-lang.org/cargo/reference/config.html) to the consuming crate (see [example](https://github.com/unageek/graphest/blob/master/rust/.cargo/config.toml); you may want to change `native` to `haswell` for maximum compatibility if you are going to distribute your binary).
+One way to do that is using a [configuration file](https://doc.rust-lang.org/cargo/reference/config.html) in your project (see [example](https://github.com/unageek/graphest/blob/master/.cargo/config.toml); you may want to change `native` to `haswell` to achieve maximum compatibility if you are going to distribute executables).

-- AArch64 (a.k.a.
-ARM64)
+- AArch64 (ARM64)

   Experimental, it is not tested continuously.

+When using the Cargo feature `gmp` (see below), the target platforms are limited to the ones that are supported by the [`gmp-mpfr-sys`](https://crates.io/crates/gmp-mpfr-sys) crate.

-## Conditional features
+## Cargo Features

-- `gmp` (enabled by default) - Enables operations that depend on GMP and MPFR, namely, transcendental functions and conversion between texts and intervals.
+- `gmp` (enabled by default) - Enables operations that depend on GMP and MPFR, namely, the transcendental functions and conversion between texts and intervals.
 You can opt-out the feature to reduce dependencies.
-Even in that case, you still have access to all arithmetic operations that are required for writing filters for robust geometric predicates.
+Even in that case, you still have access to all arithmetic operations that are required for making robust geometric predicates, for example.

+## [Changelog](CHANGELOG.md)

-## Related projects
+## Related Projects

 - [Graphest](https://github.com/unageek/graphest) - a faithful graphing calculator

-## [Changelog](CHANGELOG.md)

 ## TODO